PMXathens/Gevokizumab/README.md

 Developed by the Pharmacometrics group of the Department of Pharmacy of the National Kapodistrian University of Athens (NKUA).
 Contributors: Evangelos Karakitsios and Aris Dokoumetzidis, (c) 2024.
 The repository consists of the following:

 1) As far as our fit for the 7 mg dosage-group is concerned, the related RData file named "ONE_DOSE.RData" is provided.
-In addition, a “7kg dosage-group” R file is provided, where after loading the previous RData file the displayed commands can be executed
+In addition, a “7 mg dosage-group” R file is provided, where after loading the previous RData file the displayed commands can be executed
 2) Regarding the fit of all five dosage-groups, an R file named “FIVE_DOSES_FIT.R”, as well as a stan file, named “FIVE_DOSES_FIT”.
 The related RData file “FIVE_DOSES” is also provided.
 3) Concerning the simple template, two related files, an R file named “iv_bolus” and a Stan file named “iv_bolus”, are provided as well.